HomeInstead.com: Learn more about the Alzheimer’s and dementia services provided by the Home Instead® network and locate an office near you.

-HelpforAlzheimersFamilies.com: Free Alzheimer’s Disease or Other Dementias CARE: Changing Aging Through Research and Education® family training is available in a classroom setting and online to help family caregivers better understand Alzheimer’s disease and how to help manage the common behavioral symptoms associated with the disease.
+HelpforAlzheimersFamilies.com: Free Alzheimer’s Disease or Other Dementias CARE: Changing Aging Through Research and Education® family training is available in a classroom setting and online to help family caregivers better understand Alzheimer’s disease and how to help minimize the common behavioral symptoms associated with the disease.

 Remember for Alzheimer’s Facebook Page: Connect with a community of more than 270,000 family caregivers of individuals with Alzheimer’s disease for support.

 Alz.org: The Alzheimer’s Association is the leading voluntary health organization in Alzheimer’s care, support and research.
 Its mission: eliminate Alzheimer’s disease through the advancement of research; provide and advance care and support to all who are affected by Alzheimer’s; and reduce the risk of dementia through the promotion of brain health.